ssanner/xadd-inference/trunk/README.txt

     files All supplementary files

 Always ensure that all .jar files in lib/ are included in your CLASSPATH for both Java compilation and at Java runtime.
-LPSolve should be installed on your system (see info and links above).

 We highly recommend that you use Eclipse for Java development: